UniStuttgart-VISUS/ngpf/doc/spec/ngpf_spec.md

 ## <a name="general-conventions"></a>General Conventions
 [Go to Top](#top)
 In the following sections we use some terms that need a clear definition.
 The term `float` corresponds to a IEEE standard floating point value with a size of 32 bit.
 A `byte` is a unsigned integer with the size of 8 bit.
 The NPFG headers will handle a `string` as an unicode string.
 A string that represents a relative file path always uses forward slashes `/` to separate directories.
 The `Version` of the NGPF file format consists of three integer values separated with a dot (`int.int.int`).
 The first integer corresponds to the major format version an is not necessarily compatible with the previous version, the second integer is incremented at feature releases, and the last integer is incremented at smaller chages and bug fixes.
-Integer `int` and float `float` values also support the scientific number format (e.g. `1e2` for `int` and `float` or `1.0e2.0` only for `float`).
+Integer `int` and float `float` values also support the scientific number format (e.g. `1e2` for `int` and `float` or `1.0e2(.0)` only for `float`).
+A parameter can be something obvious as `x` or `z`, but also an interleaved combination of all `xyz`.